Financial Aid

 Complete a Free Application for Federal Student Aid (FAFSA) here!

-• Tax Returns: On the 2023–24 FAFSA form, you (and your parents, if you are a dependent student) will report your 2021 income.
+- Tax Returns: On the FAFSA form, you (and your parents, if you are a dependent student) will report your prior income from two years ago.

-• Processing Time: Once you have submitted your FAFSA, it can take 3-5 days to process and received by Trinity’s Financial Aid office.
+- Processing Time: Once you have submitted your FAFSA, it can take 3-5 business days to process and received by Trinity’s Financial Aid office.
 Once the F.A.
 Office receives it, you may be contacted for further information.

 On the Entrance Counseling confirmation page, email your confirmation to fastaff@trinitybiblecollege.edu